 Have a bunch of t-shirts that you never wear?
 Turn them into free drawstring gift bags that you can use again and again.
 This project requires almost no sewing, since it uses the existing hem of the shirt as the drawstring channel.

 Shortly after we bought our cabin, some of our back-to-lander neighbors gave us a fully-functioning wringer washer that they were no longer using.
-After several years of doing everything the hard way, they’d decided to buy a modern washer and dryer.
+I brought it home, and gave it a makeover.
+See how it turned out, and how I decided to use it.

 I’ve been shucking, blanching and freezing lots of corn lately, and that got me thinking about the cobs.
 I don’t really like to add them to our compost pile, since they take so long to break down, but throwing them away just feels wasteful.
 Were there other uses for them that I was overlooking?
 There sure were.
 Check out all these cool uses for corn cobs that I recently discovered (and can’t wait to try).